mariusbackes/cordova-plugin-sumup/README.md

 If you want to login with an access token, you must generate an access token like [described here](#create-an-access-token).
 After generating a valid access token insert it in **index.js**.

+### Ionic Framework
+In **examples/ionic** is an example app with Ionic.
+ 1. Insert your own API_KEY (Affiliate Key) in the **examples/ionic/package.json**.
+ 2. Generate an access token if needed.
+ 3. Install the dependencies with `npm install`.
+ 4. Add a platform: `ionic cordova platform add [android, ios]`.
+ 5. Build the App: `ionic cordova build [android, ios]`.
+ 6. Install the .apk File on an Android device with `adb install` or open the `xcworkspace` to run it on an iOS device.
+ 7. You can also run the app directly with `ionic cordova run [android, ios]`.

 ## Changelog

+- 1.0.4: Added Ionic example app
 - 1.0.3: Added example for plain JavaScript app
 - 1.0.2: Bugfix on successful payment response
-- 1.0.1: Bugfix on CardReader transmission state.
+- 1.0.1: Bugfix on CardReader transmission state
-- 1.0.0: Initial version support for Android.
+- 1.0.0: Initial version support for Android